mtorpey/wooden-ships/2-basic.md

 All ships which have not "surrendered" and have crew squares remaining in their boarding parties may now attempt to capture opposing ships, to defend themselves and/or to transfer to friendly ships.
-To determine the success of the boarding, melee must occur with the enemy\'s "OBP" or "DBP".
+To determine the success of the boarding, melee must occur with the enemy's "OBP" or "DBP".
 Melee is fought simultaneously once per turn.

 ### A. Transfer Procedure